CINO: A Chinese Minority Pre-trained Language Model: Introduction

 \section{Introduction}

-The multilingual pre-trained language model (MPLM) is known for its ability to understand multiple languages and its surprising zero-shot cross-lingual ability \cite{wu-dredze-2019-beto}.
+The multilingual pre-trained language model (MPLM) is known for its ability to understand multiple languages, and its surprising zero-shot cross-lingual ability \cite{wu-dredze-2019-beto}.
 The zero-shot cross-lingual transfer ability enables the MPLM to be applied on the target languages with limited or even no annotated data by fine-tuning the MPLM on the source language with rich annotated data.
-MPLMs greatly facilitate transferring the current NLP technologies to the low-resource languages and reduce the cost for developing NLP applications for low-resource languages.
+MPLMs greatly facilitate transferring the current NLP technologies to low-resource languages and reduce the cost of developing NLP applications for low-resource languages.

-The existing public MPLMs such as mBERT \cite{devlin-etal-2019-bert}, XLM \cite{DBLP:conf/nips/ConneauL19} and XLM-R \cite{conneau-etal-2020-unsupervised} can handle 100 languages, but there are still some challenges on processing low-resource languages: \begin{itemize}[leftmargin=*] \item For some low-resource languages, the pre-training corpora are small compared to the high-resource languages.
-During the pre-training the bias towards high-resource languages may harm the performance on low-resource languages. \item There are thousands of living languages in the world, so a large amount of languages has not been covered in the existing MPLMs, especially indigenous or minority languages.
+The existing public MPLMs such as mBERT \cite{devlin-etal-2019-bert}, XLM \cite{DBLP:conf/nips/ConneauL19} and XLM-R \cite{conneau-etal-2020-unsupervised} can handle 100 languages, but there are still some challenges on low-resource languages understanding: \begin{itemize}[leftmargin=*] \item The size of pre-training corpora of some low-resource languages is small compared to the high-resource languages.
+This bias towards high-resource languages may harm the performance on low-resource languages. \item There are thousands of living languages in the world, but many languages have not been covered in the existing MPLMs, especially indigenous or ethnic minority languages.
 For example, Tibetan, a language spoken mainly by Tibetans around Tibetan Plateau, is absent from the CC-100 corpus.
-Therefore, the XLM-R tokenizer can not tokenize Tibetan scripts correctly and XLM-R is not good at understanding Tibetan texts. \end{itemize}
+Therefore, the XLM-R tokenizer can not tokenize Tibetan scripts correctly, and XLM-R is not good at understanding Tibetan texts. \end{itemize}

 Recently, more advanced MPLMs have been proposed, such as ERNIE-M \cite{ouyang-etal-2021-ernie}, VECO \cite{luo-etal-2021-veco} and Unicoder \cite{huang-etal-2019-unicoder}.
-These models focus on sophisticated training task design, such as leveraging parallel sentences to improve the alignment between different languages.
-They have achieved notable improvements over XLM-R. However, these models have not paid attention to low-resource languages, so the problem remains unsolved.
+These models focus on multilingual training objectives, such as leveraging parallel sentences to improve the alignment between different languages, and have improved notably over XLM-R. However, these models have not paid attention to the low-resource languages, so the problem remains unsolved.